egoist/esmon/README.md

 This command will emit bundled script to `./dist` folder which filename matching the original filename. i.e. here you will get `./dist/your-script.js`.

+## Externals

+`dependencies` and `peerDependencies` are automatically excluded from the bundled scripts.

 ## License

 MIT &copy; [EGOIST](https://github.com/sponsors/egoist)